 Filers report the underlying assets following the rules applicable to that type of asset.
 Filers may indicate that the assets are held within a brokerage account, but this information is not required.

+1 Bar Harbor Canada Fund (BHRCX)

+or

 1 Brokerage account #1: Bar Harbor Canada Fund (BHRCX)